hanjingo/doc/NOTE/HIGH_FREQUENCY_TRADING/chapter3.md

 - A market order that is large relative to the available depth of the order book may sweep through the book, executing fractional pieces of the order against limit orders at different price levels.
 - Additional market conditions, such as market disruptions, may also result in significant slippage.

-Under the NBBO rule, every limit order, whether placed by a large institution or an individual investor, has to be displayed to all market participants.
+The NBBO execution rule was put forth by the Securities and Exchange Commission (SEC) in 2005 under the regulation NMS, with the explicit purpose of leveling the playing field: under the NBBO rule, every limit order, whether placed by a large institution or an individual investor, has to be displayed to all market participants.

 NBBO limit orders can be achieved using two distinct approaches: